ricniew/ITM-TLS1.n-implementation/README.md

 2 TEMS
 ==============

-To use TLS and specifically TLSV1.2 all TEMS (HUB and remote TEMS) **must** use IP.SPIPE (HTTPS) for cummunication.
+To use TLS, specifically TLSV1.2, all TEMS server (HUB and remote TEMS) **must** use IP.SPIPE (HTTPS) for communication.

 **CONFIGURE IP.SPIPE on TEMS:**

-To do so you need to reconfigure your TEMS:
+To do so you need to reconfigure your **HUB and each RTEMS**:

   - Windows: Use MTEMS tool to configure and **add** IP.SPIPE protocol to your TEMS
  <img src="https://media.github.ibm.com/user/85313/files/567d2e00-b415-11ec-9930-33bc3a4c462e" width="25%" height="25%">

   - Linux/AIX: Use `itmcmd config -S -t TEMS` tool to configure and **add** IP.SPIPE protocol to your TEMS
   - Restart TEMS

-  - Now you can configure TEPS and agents to connect to the TEMS using IP.SPIPE
+Now you can configure TEPS and agents to connect to the TEMS using IP.SPIPE

 **THEN:**